leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/poly_build.rst

 =======

 Create Quads
-   Automatically split edges in triangles to maintain quad topology.
+   Automatically split edges in triangles to maintain the quad topology.

 Usage
 =====

 Add Geometry :kbd:`Ctrl-LMB`
    Vertices or faces can be created by moving the cursor close to an element and using the hotkey to add a vertex or face.
    The tool first tries to create a face, however, if not enough geometry exists to create a face it will try to extrude a vertex to the cursor.
    When creating a face, the face can be previewed by holding :kbd:`Ctrl`.
 Delete Mesh Elements :kbd:`Shift-LMB`
    Vertices, edges, and faces will be deleted by hovering over the element and using the hotkey.